TSP Retirement Planning Guide

 The TSP is one of the best retirement vehicles in America

-- Expense ratios of 0.05% on the C, S, I, F, G funds are among the cheapest in the industry.
+- Net expense ratios on the core funds (C, S, I, F, G) run about 0.05%, consistently among the cheapest in the industry.1

 Withdrawal flexibility — what changed in 2019

-- Pre-2019: TSP withdrawal options were infamously limited.
+- Pre-2019: TSP withdrawal options were infamously limited (single lump sum, fixed monthly payments, or life annuity).

-- Post-2019 (TSP Modernization Act): monthly payments can be changed anytime, partial withdrawals allowed, in-service withdrawals at 59½, multiple withdrawal methods.
+- Post-2019 (TSP Modernization Act of 2017, Public Law 115-84): monthly payments can be changed at any time, partial withdrawals allowed, in-service age-59½ withdrawals, age-based and hardship withdrawals, multiple distribution methods combinable.3

 Coordinating TSP with FERS and Social Security